ABPS Recognizes Qualified Family Physicians in EM

 Certification in emergency medicine by the Board of Certification in Emergency Medicine (BCEM), a Member Board of the ABPS, serves as a verifiable record of a doctor’s knowledge and expertise.
 Family physicians who earn BCEM certification have displayed, through performance and rigorous testing, mastery of the core competencies necessary to provide the world-class emergency care.
 Additionally, BCEM certification indicates that these professionals are committed to adhering to the ABPS Medical Code of Ethics.

-The American Academy of Family Physicians (AAFP) shares the belief held by the APBS that family physicians should be recognized for providing top-notch medical care to a diverse population regardless of the setting.
-During this shortage of emergency medicine doctors, it is essential that organizations like the AAFP and the APBS continue to encourage hospitals and credentialers to focus on the high quality of emergency care delivered by family physicians instead of on whether they are emergency residency-trained.
+The American Academy of Family Physicians (AAFP) shares the belief held by the ABPS that family physicians should be recognized for providing top-notch medical care to a diverse population regardless of the setting.
+During this shortage of emergency medicine doctors, it is essential that organizations like the AAFP and the ABPS continue to encourage hospitals and credentialers to focus on the high quality of emergency care delivered by family physicians instead of on whether they are emergency residency-trained.

 The ABPS is committed to providing pathways for physicians to receive certification in the specialties in which they work.
 But, certification with any of our Member Boards is competitive.
 Family medicine physicians who are seeking certification with the BCEM must satisfy eligibility requirements that include at least five years of full-time practice in emergency medicine and at least 7,000 hours practicing the specialty.